astuder/dAISy/Firmware/readme.md

 **Upgrade procedure**

+1. Download the correct firmware file for your version of dAISy (see above).
+Save it in a folder path without Unicode characters, for example c:\dAISy\

-1. Verify that the firmware file is a plain text file.
+2. Verify that the firmware file is a plain text file.
 The filename must end with .txt and the content of the file should start with text similar to this:
 	~~~~
 	@8000
     5F 14 21 83 82 93 86 27 09 24 92 83 86 27 82 93